- Natural areas

-From the intersection of Highways 12 and 136 in West Baraboo, go south on 12 one mile, then west on County Highway W 3.25 miles, then north on Farview Road and park on the road.
-Walk east into the site.
+From the intersection of Highways 12 and 136 in West Baraboo, go south on 12 one mile, then west on County Highway W 3.25 miles, then north on Farview Road 0.28 miles to a DNR parking area east of the road.

 McGilvra Woods is owned by: